RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-discretization.md

     </iframe>
     <figcaption>
       <a href="#figure-2">Figure 2</a>.
-      When using a natural Euler sampler with a uniform 10-step time grid for both RFs, the results are nearly identical.
-Minor deviations occur because the time parameterizations do not perfectly match.
+       When using the natural Euler sampler with 10 uniform steps in \([0,1]\) for both the straight and spherical RFs, the resulting samples are nearly identical.
+Minor discrepancies arise because the time parameterizations do not perfectly align.
     </figcaption>
   </figure>
 </div>

 <div class="l-body-outset">